zewwow/Moonlight-V1/README.md

 - thats the only pro I could think of

 Cons:

 - Made by an idiot
-- Long jump doesnt work
+- Sometimes Long Jump doesnt work
 - Horrible
-- I dont think this is even considered a Vape V4 config
 - V1
-- Too many cons
-- A literal copy of another config
+- Probably not even config
-- basically just UI changes